meliorence/react-native-snap-carousel/README.md

 ## Showcase

 You can try these examples live in **Archriss' showcase app** on [Android](https://play.google.com/store/apps/details?id=fr.archriss.demo.app) and [iOS](https://itunes.apple.com/lu/app/archriss-presentation-mobile/id1180954376?mt=8).
-This app is going to be updated on a regular basis.

-> Since it has been asked multiple times, please note that **we do not plan on Open-Sourcing the code of our showcase app**.
-Still, we've put together [an example](#example) for you to play with, and you can find some insight about our map implementation [in this comment](https://github.com/archriss/react-native-snap-carousel/issues/11#issuecomment-265147385).

 ![react-native-snap-carousel](http://i.imgur.com/Fope3uj.gif)
 ![react-native-snap-carousel](https://media.giphy.com/media/3o6ZsU9gWWrvYtogow/giphy.gif)
 ![react-native-snap-carousel](https://media.giphy.com/media/3o7TKUAlvi1tYLFCTK/giphy.gif)

+> Since it has been asked multiple times, please note that **we do not plan on Open-Sourcing the code of our showcase app**.
+Still, we've put together [an example](#example) for you to play with, and you can find some insight about our map implementation [in this comment](https://github.com/archriss/react-native-snap-carousel/issues/11#issuecomment-265147385).

+App currently uses version 1.4.0 of the plugin.
+Especially, this means that you should expect **slider's layout to break with RTL devices** (see #38) since support was added in version 2.1.0.

 ## Breaking change
 Since version 2.0.0, items are now **direct children of the <Carousel> component**.
 As a result, props `items` and `renderItem` have been removed.